SimonGsponer/r_comparisons/overview.md

-# r_comparisons
+**Welcome to the r_comparisons repository!
+In a nutshell, this repository is about looking at and comparing different means that achieve the same objective in R.**

-Welcome to the r_comparisons repository!
+# Comparison 1: data.frame() vs. tibble() vs. data.table()

-For probably every conceivable goal, there are several means that achieve it.
-This repository discusses different approaches that tackle the same problem in R.
+The first comparison investigates whether data.frames, tibbles, and data.tables differ in the computational time they need for creating a dataset with random numbers.
+Read the post [here](comparison1_DF_TBL_DT.md)

 **This repository bases on the following sources:**